amymacumc/WanderPal/README.md

 - Backend: Python
 - AI Engine: OpenAI GPT-4o
 - Framework: Autogen
-- Map Service: AMap function calling
+- Map Service: AMap MCP (We use AMap MCP to generate realistic, time-aware, and efficient itineraries, including transportation methods and walking distances between landmarks.
+Compared to other APIs, Amap MCP is ideal for agents because it offers structured, high-level travel and map planning functions that align perfectly with agent workflows and function calling.)
 - Deployment: Vercel

 ---